jlangch/venice/doc/readme/pdf.md

 (pdf/render xhtml :resources images)
 ```

-These images are then referred as:
+These images are then referred to as:

 ```html
 <img src="memory:/images/chart_2018.png"/>